How Wide Should Garden Paths Be for Easy Access and Less Mud?

 A width of 36 to 48 inches is common between vegetable beds.
 If you plan to use carts or need easier turning space, 48 inches is usually more effective.

-Can a path be too wide?
+Can a garden path be too wide?

 Conclusion